KirillMoskow/KirillMoskow/README.md

     <h1></h1>
     <div>
         <p>:man_technologist: <b>*About Me*</b> </p>
-        <p>I aspire to be a frontend developer and in the future to be a full-stack</p>
         <p>My education: bachelor's degree in 28.03.01 Nanotechnology and microsystem engineering bachelor.</p>
         <p>Current Master's student of: 28.04.01 Nanotechnology and microsystem engineering.</p>
         <ul>